jonathanvdc/flame-brainfuck/docs/getting-started.md

 The takeaway here is that Flame handles most, if not all, I/O. It'll happily parse command-line arguments for you and react to that on its own.
-You don't have to worry about the command-line interface; that's just not part of your core responsibilities as a budding compiler developer, so handling typical user interaction is best left to a common library.
+You don't have to worry about the command-line interface; that's just not part of your core responsibilities as a compiler enthusiast, so handling typical user interaction is best left to a common library.